Skip To Main Content

 The Ozark High School Auditorium is receiving a series of exciting upgrades — just in time for the Theatre Department’s fall production of “Tuck Everlasting."
 The new house lighting and sound system is ready for the fall play this weekend, Nov.
 13-16, with upgraded stage lighting scheduled for completion in December.

-Tiger Paw Cuts Ribbon on 2 New Playgrounds
+Tiger Paw Ribbon Cutting

 Every child deserves a place to play — and now, thanks to a new accessible playground and an update to the existing playground at Tiger Paw Early Childhood Center, that vision is becoming a reality.
 Students have been playing on the new spaces for weeks, but the school officially celebrated this milestone in inclusion with a ribbon-cutting ceremony on Oct.
 29.